Wilmington’s Free Downtown Trolley

 How do I get on?

 The easiest way to catch the trolley is to look for our trolley stop signs.
-As part of the revised Downtown Trolley Program, Wave Transit is in the process of upgrading the signage at each designated trolley stop.
+As part of the revised Downtown Trolley Program, Wave Transit is in the process of upgrading the signage at each of the 15 designated trolley stops.
 The permanent signage will reflect the program’s revised name and branding.
-Improved signage is coming summer 2019.
-If you are unable to locate a sign, you can board the trolley at any intersection or by waving to the driver.
-For safety purposes, Wave Transit encourages passengers to board at intersections or at stops designated by a sidewalk medallion or sign, but with slower moving traffic, especially on Front Street.
+Improved signage is coming fall 2019.
+Customers can also flag down and board the trolley by waving to the driver.
+For safety purposes, Wave Transit encourages customers to board at intersections or at stops designated by a sign.

 How much does it cost?